GIKICoder/DeepSeek-iOS/README.md

 #  Project Status & Future Plans ❌

-Due to some interesting new ideas that have emerged, I plan to fork this repository to a private repository and continue developing a complete app called DeepNote.
+Due to some interesting new ideas that have emerged, I plan to fork this repository to a private one and continue developing a complete app.

 Currently, this project has achieved some reasonably complete capabilities.
-If the development of DeepNote goes smoothly, I may not continue iterating on this public repository in the future.
+If the development of the new app goes smoothly, I may not continue iterating on this public repository in the future.

 This repository will remain available as a reference for learning and educational purposes.